These are the bylaws allowing for the incorporation of the RAB.

 6.11 Open Meetings.
 All general and special meetings shall be open to all residents and to the general public.
 Notwithstanding the foregoing, the Executive Committee may hold closed meetings in the event that the Executive Committee determines in its reasonable discretion that an open meeting may be detrimental or not in the best interest of the SRAB, for example, if the subject of the meeting is an ongoing negotiation and an open meeting would jeopardize the negotiation process.

 7.1 Qualifications.
-All Executive Officers must be from Conventional Housing and in good standing with the HA at the time of election.
+All Executive Officers must live in a SHRA managed housing property and be in good standing with the HA at the time of election.
 In addition:

 7.2 Election of Executive Officers.
 Each Executive Officer shall be elected by the Governing Body from its membership, for a three-year term.
 Notice shall be provided to the Members of the Governing Body for nominations and elections.
 The notice shall include a description of election procedures, eligibility requirements and/or dates of nomination and election.